 Let’s have some spotlight, shall we?

 I am an extrovert when I want to be one.
 I fantasize a lot but I know when it’s time to face reality.
 When life pushes me down, I pick myself up, dust myself and move on.
-Thanks to my dad, I am a survivor and a hard-built one at that.
+I am a survivor and a hard-built one at that.
 I am fiercely possessive about my identity and will never give it up for anything or anyone.
 Ask me to change something about myself for no reason, or even worse, for forcing some stupid, logic-less, blind belief that you have, on me – I will bite your head off.
 Oh yes, I will!
 I believe in fighting for my right to be myself.

 How it all started?